 Washingwell Community Primary School is the data controller of the personal information you provide to us.
 This means the school determines the purposes for which, and the manner in which, any personal data relating to pupils and their families is to be processed.
-Miss Bulman; School Business Manager acts as a representative for the school with regard to its data controller responsibilities but is advised by Mr Hall; Data Protection Officer for Schools at Gateshead Council.
+Miss Bulman; School Business Manager acts as a representative for the school with regard to its data controller responsibilities but is advised by our Data Protection Officer at Veritau.
+The Data Protection Officer role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.

 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 Where the school outsources data to a third party processor, the same data protection standards that Washingwell Community Primary School upholds are imposed on the processor.